Local History, Obituaries and Genealogy Resources

 - Charges for Obituary copies ordered online include research and postage for up to 5 entries.

 A fabulous resource for anyone doing genealogical or historical research.
 ALE offers 200+ billion images in 7,000 unique databases from North America, the United Kingdom, Europe, Australia and other international collections.
 Records include census data, vital records, directories, photos and more with some information dating back to the early 13th century.
-Accessible only from within the library.
+For remote access log into your library koha catalogue account and choose Ancestry Library Edition from ‘More Member Resources’ list.